Bokbasen/php-sdk-auth/README.md

 ### I do not care, I just want it to work!

 By adding a compatible HTTP adapter to your project the SDK will automatically detect the package and use this adapter.
-As long as you do not need any spesific HTTP settings injected (such as proxy settings etc.) this will work just fine.
+As long as you do not need any specific HTTP settings injected (such as proxy settings etc.) this will work just fine.

 ```$ composer require php-http/guzzle6-adapter```